 In a small bowl, combine the cherry tomatoes with the juice of 1/2 lime, salt to taste, and the picked cilantro leaves.
 Stir to blend and taste for seasoning.

 Slice the steak, against the grain, into thin slices.
 Put a tortilla on a flat surface.
 Arrange some of the meat, the tomato mixture, cheese and pickled onions in an even line in the center of the tortilla.
 Remember that the best tasting burritos are ones that have a mix of all the different flavors in the fillings in each bite.
 Fold the edges into the center and roll it up, pressing as you roll to help keep its shape.
 Keep it warm on a plate in the oven whole you roll the others.
 Remove the burritos from the oven and serve immediately.

+If you like your steak a little more cooked, simply leave it in the skillet a few minutes longer on each side.
 For the marinade, I like to "crack" my spices so the flavor permeates the meat more quickly.
 My favorite way to do this?
 Put the spices on a flat surface (cutting board) and use a small saute pan to crush the spices so they "crack" in half.
 Run over the spices a few times to make sure they are broken.